Psrijith/Payment-Management-System/CodeLogic.md

 1) Brief walkthrough of the logic applied to solve the project

 Overview
 - The frontend is a Vue 3 single-page application built with Vite.
-Pinia is used for simple global state (logged-in user), Vue Router for navigation, and Axios for API calls.
+Vuex is used for simple global state (logged-in user), Vue Router for navigation, and Axios for API calls.

 Key design decisions and logic
 - Keep business logic in views and models: `Payment` and `User` models provide `fromJson`/`toJson` helpers and formatting getters (`formattedAmount`, `formattedDate`) so views render consistent data.